-From Mendocino to Yosemite Valley, there are many great places for dispersed camping in California.
-The unmatched diversity of BLM dispersed camping areas and National Forests translates to endless options for tent camping and RV campers.
+From Mendocino to Yosemite Valley, many places for dispersed camping in California.
+The unmatched diversity of BLM lands and National Forests here translates to endless options for tent camping and RV campers.

 Whether you’d like to spend a couple of nights under the stars in northern or southern California, you will almost certainly be able to do so at various places and find free camping spots.